A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS for Basic DFRC Operations

 DFRC allows for a greater degree of integration between communications and sensing compared to RCC at the hardware, spectrum, waveform, and beamforming design levels.
-While the literature on RIS-assisted RCC is limited, there is a more substantial body of work on RIS-assisted DFRC, which we review in this section.
+In this section,we describe the exploitation of RISs for basic DFRC operations.